When Silence Becomes The Song

 Synopsis

-“When Silence Becomes The Song” is a 60-minute documentary following a determined film student as she teams up with passionate biologists and conservation videographers on a journey across the remote and rain-soaked Alakaʻi Plateau in search of the ʻAkikiki, a critically endangered forest bird found solely in the mountains of Kauaʻi.
+“When Silence Becomes The Song” is a 60-minute documentary following Ella Marcil, a determined film student, as she teams up with passionate biologists and conservation videographers on a journey across the remote and rain-soaked Alakaʻi Plateau in search of the ʻAkikiki, a critically endangered forest bird found solely in the mountains of Kauaʻi.

-As she records the team’s race against time to find and rescue the remaining forty wild birdsbefore they succumb to avian malaria, she finds inspiration in the unwavering determination of the human spirit, witnessing firsthand the incredible lengths undertaken to help another species survive against all odds.
+As she records the team’s race against time to find and rescue the remaining forty wild birds before they succumb to avian malaria, Ella finds inspiration in the unwavering determination of the human spirit, witnessing firsthand the incredible lengths undertaken to help other species survive against all odds.

 This documentary serves as a rallying call to protect not just the ʻAkikiki, but every species from extinction, and to encourage us all to address issues impacting our communities, local environments, and ecosystems.